akguni/movies/README.md

 Of course you can use IMDB for achieving most of the same functionality but I personally found it to be cumbersome particularly because although you can define your own lists, they are not easy to compare with other users.

+# How did I go about building this?

+The idea was inspired by the outcome and the capabilities of Finance web page building problemset I finished as part of Hardvard's CS50 Web Development Track.
+I even started to build MFF by adding on to a working copy of Finance page and then removing the most obviously unused elements.

+In order to use the tool myself as well as make it available to others, in the first instance to my friends, I moved the site to Heroku and the first challenge was to make everything work there.
+For database, Heroku uses PostgreSQL, so I had to adapt flask code for this as well.
+Lots of googling and learning from experiences of others' helped me come up with MFF.
+I and my friends tested it on desktop as well as mobile platforms, ironing out several glitches in the process.

 ## Technologies Used

-* The idea and initial skeleton of the website was inspired by "Finance" website as part of Hardvard's CS50 Web Development Track.
 * Flask web framework.
 * Bootstrap 4.0 CSS layout.
 * Heroku web-hosting.
 * PostgreSQL database.
 * OMDb API movie details under CC BY-NC 4.0 licence.

-## How to Use the site:
+## How to Use MFF:

 - Register with a username and password of your choice (no restrictions)
 - Search a movie using any word in its title